-Employability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and Understanding (K and U) SCQF Level 7.
-Understanding grammatical and syntactic concepts and elements of the Spanish language Demonstrating understanding of social conventions of Spanish-speaking cultures Practice: Applied Knowledge and Understanding SCQF Level 7.
+Employability Skills an nd Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and Understanding (K and U) SCQF Level 7.
+Understanding grammatical and syntactic concepts and elements of the Spanish language Demonstrating some understanding of social conventions and basic appreciation of Spanish-speaking cultures Practice: Applied Knowledge and Understanding SCQF Level 7.
 Use of language skills relevant to everyday situations; Understanding of written and recorded texts based on everyday situations; Generic Cognitive skills SCQF Level 7.
-Giving personal information and information about the environment Addressing day to day problems in Spanish speaking countries Gathering information from a variety of sources Communication, ICT and Numeracy Skills SCQF Level 7.
-Communicating in routine situations and in everyday problem situations.
-Interpreting uncomplicated written and aural texts Use of the Library and other learning resources such as Moodle or the Internet Use of IT to present documents in an appropriate form.
-Autonomy, Accountability and Working with others SCQF Level 7.
-Working individually or in teams, demonstrating initiative and decision-making skills Managing basic resources and being able to address own learning
+Giving personal information and information about the environment Addressing day to day problems in Spanish speaking countries Gathering information from a variety of sources at the mid point of A1 CEFR Communication, ICT and Numeracy Skills SCQF Level 7.
+Communicating effectively in routine situations and in everyday problem situations at the mid point of A1 CEFR Interpreting uncomplicated written and aural texts Use of the Library and other virtual learning resources Use of IT to present documents in an appropriate form.

-needs.
-Managing time in order to meet deadlines.

-Pre-requisites: Before undertaking this module the student should have undertaken the following:

-Module Code: Module Title:

-Other:

-Co-requisites Module Code: Module Title:
+Autonomy, Accountability and Working with others decision-making skills vidually or in teams, demonstrating initiative and rces and being able to address own learning to meet deadlines.
+Pre-requisites: Before undertaking this following: module the student should have undertaken the Module Code: Module Title: Other: Equivalent knowledge of Spanish at A1 CEFR Co-requisites Module Code: SPAN07008 SPAN07001 Module Title: INTRODUCTION TO SPANISH 2 Spanish 1.1

-\ Indicates that module descriptor is not published.
+^{} Indicates that module descriptor is not published.